-In the national study of families and ALS, many children/youths have some basic information, but they confuse the details.
+Children/youths often have a basic understanding, but they confuse the details.
 This misinformation can lead to assumptions about gender, age, and how you get it, for example, "only girls get ALS."
 This conversation is the opportunity to clarify details and help your children know the fundamentals of ALS.
-Even though you may be living with ALS, that does not necessarily mean you are the expert at details.
-The ALS Association has materials that will provide you with specifics about the disease, which you can then use to guide the conversation with your children.
+Feel free to use any of the resources on ALS, including an overview, speech/swallowing, physical therapy etc.